 To do this, simply cut the tile to the size of the step using a utility knife.
-For the sake of aesthetic, I left about 2 inches of untouched stair on each side of the tile.
+For the sake of aesthetic, I left about 2 inches of the untouched stairs on each side of the tile.
 Next, place the rough side up and nail or glue the shingle centered onto the wood.
-Allow to dry before walking on them.
+Allow drying before walking on them.

 2. Driveway Mats to Avoid Stains

-I don’t know about you, but I absolutely loath oil and other automotive stains left on the driveway after an especially trying DIY project.
-Though there are many solutions to their prevention, a plethora of used roofing shingles work wonderfully as homemade driveway mats.
+I don’t know about you, but I absolutely loathe oil and other automotive stains left on the driveway after an especially trying DIY project.
+Though there are many solutions to their prevention, a plethora of used roofing shingles works wonderfully as homemade driveway mats.
 Simply place them under a car while working, and allow them to be the barrier between it and the concrete below.

 3. Weed Deterrent

 This idea is a neat one if you love the beauty of a backyard flowerbed, but hate the potential backache from weeding them.
 To prevent weeds and other uninvited plants from growing among your flowers, simply place some shingles around their base.
 Though this does admittedly make watering your good plants more difficult, the lack of light from the shingles will stop pests from growing.
 Further, if you use a store-bought mulch to give your yard a finished look, it's easy to match its color to the shingles you have on hand.
 For instance, block mulch is very popular in my area, which matched our tiles perfectly—just add mulch to camouflage this trick.